hayk-manasyan/job-search/README.md

-# job-search
+# Job-search
-Jobs Search Application based on ZF3 using Githug Jobs API
+Jobs Search Application based on Zend Framework 3 using Githug Jobs API

+The Database: MySql
+The ORM: Doctrine